The submission window opens April 1, 2021 and closes June 1, 2021.

-Two George W. Mertz and one Sheldon Wechsler award will be granted to optometrists, currently serving in a 2017-18 academic year calendar advanced practice contact lens residency program through a North-American school or college of optometry may apply.
-Anyone who has yet to begin a residency for the 2017-18 academic year calendar is ineligible.
+Two George W. Mertz and one Sheldon Wechsler award will be granted to optometrists, currently serving in a 2020 - 21 academic year calendar advanced practice contact lens residency program through a North-American school or college of optometry may apply.
+Anyone who has yet to begin a residency for the 2020 - 21 academic year calendar is ineligible.

-- The applicant’s education, clinical, research, and teaching experience typically in the form of a CV.
+- CV with applicant's education, clinical, research, teaching experience, honors, in the form of a PDF.

 - A one-page statement of career goals and list the date/status of when AAO membership was obtained.

 - Three letters of recommendation from persons qualified to comment on educational qualifications, research abilities, and potential.
 One of which must be the Residency Director or Program Coordinator of the institution.
 The recommender will receive an email once the applicant has submitted their application with directions on how to upload their letter.